MaginnGroup/mosdef_cassandra/README.rst

 ~~~~~~~~

 Please cite **MoSDeF Cassandra**, **Cassandra**, and the **MoSDeF** suite of
 tools if you use this tool in your research.
-See :doc:`here <citing>` for details.
+See :doc:`here <docs/source/resources/citing>` for details.

 Installation
 ~~~~~~~~~~~~

-Installation instructions are :doc:`here <install>`.
+Installation instructions are :doc:`here <docs/source/getting_started/install>`.
 A conda installation will be added in the near future.

 Examples